-Other tasks may be performed as part of this study.
-Mean length by age and sex (within ± 5 mm MEF 95% of the time) of Chinook salmon will be estimated.
-Additionally, the escapement of "small" (≤ 400 mm MEF) Chinook salmon will be estimated if mark-recapture data are adequate.
-Another primary task of this project is to recover CWTs from adult Chinook salmon to determine the marked-fraction by brood year for estimation of smolt production and marine harvests (objective criteria are covered in separate operational plans by smolt year, and methods are described in the 2013 plan entitled "Production of coho and Chinook salmon in the Taku River").
-Lastly, passage of large Chinook salmon by Canyon Island will be estimated, weekly, as an aid to inseason management of commercial fisheries in U.S. and Canadian waters.
+1. Estimate the spawning escapement of small (≤400 mm MEF) Chinook salmon in the Taku River in 2015 if mark-recapture data are adequate.

+- 2. Recover coded wire tags from adult Chinook salmon in the Taku River in 2015 to determine the marked-fraction by brood year for estimation of smolt production and marine harvests (objective criteria are covered in separate operational plans by smolt year, and methods are described in the 2015 plan Production of coho and Chinook salmon in the Taku River (Williams et al. 2015)). - 3.
+Estimate the weekly passage of large Chinook salmon by Canyon Island as an aid to inseason management of commercial fisheries in U.S. and Canadian waters using a 2 event mark recapture study.